 The potentiometer is based on the premise that the current sustaining coil is kept between the magnetic field experiences a torque.

 The construction of the potentiometer is shown in the figure below.

 Moving Coil – The moving coil is the current carrying part of the galvanometer.
-It is rectangular or circular in shape and has the number of turns of fine copper wire.
+It is rectangular or circular and has the number of turns of fine copper wire.
 The coil is freely moved about its vertical axis of symmetry between the poles of a permanent magnet.
-The iron core provides the low reluctances flux path and hence provides the strong magnetic field for the coil to move in.
+The iron core provides the low reluctance flux path and hence provides the strong magnetic field for the coil to move in.